Walchand-Linux-Users-Group/Linux/commands/passwd/README.md

     $ passwd -q
     ```
 - ### -S
-    - Shows the password status (7 fields) of user in the following format:
+    - Shows the password status (7 fields) of a user in the following format:
         ```bash
         $ pratiksha P 11/16/2023 0 99999 7 -1
         ```